In galaxy far away, Princess Leia and Han Solo had real-life romance

-NEW YORK A long time ago, and in a galaxy far, far away, actress Carrie Fisher had an affair with her "Star Wars" co-star Harrison Ford, she said.
+NEW YORK (Reuters) - A long time ago, and in a galaxy far, far away, actress Carrie Fisher had an affair with her "Star Wars" co-star Harrison Ford, she said.

 Fisher spilled her 40-year secret to People magazine this week while promoting her memoir, "The Princess Diarist," which goes on sale on Tuesday.
 The book is based on Fisher's diaries from the time and is billed as telling behind-the-scene stories of the first "Star Wars" movie.